What is a collecting society?

-How do collecting societies affect you as a YouTube creator?
-If you’ve ever gotten a notice indicating that one of your videos may include copyrighted content administered by "Music Publishing Rights Collecting Society," or “one or more music publishing rights collecting societies,” it means that YouTube's Content ID system identified one or more musical compositions within your video to which a portion of the rights may be claimed by a collecting society.
-A link to this notification will also appear in your Video Manager, next to the uploaded video.
+You might get a notice that one of your videos may include copyrighted content administered by "Music Publishing Rights Collecting Society" or “one or more music publishing rights collecting societies.”
+It means YouTube's Content ID system found one or more musical compositions in your video and collecting societies may claim a portion of the rights.

 As a YouTube creator, what actions can I take?

 If you get a collecting society notice and believe your video was claimed in error, listen to your video again and ask yourself:

 - Was someone singing or playing a cover version of a song?

 If the answer is yes to either question, then these uses of a copyrighted work often require royalties be paid to the songwriter or composer.

 If you're certain no copyrighted work is included in your video, intentionally or unintentionally, you can dispute the claim.